Ellie Walbruch

 Ellie Louise Walbruch (born May 25, 2004) is an American college soccer player who plays as a forward for the BYU Cougars.
-She previously played for the UCLA Bruins, winning the 2022 national championship as a freshman.
+She previously played for the UCLA Bruins and was part of the team that won the 2022 national championship.

 Early life

 Born in Denver, Colorado, Walbruch grew up in Highland, Utah.
 She began playing soccer as a four-year-old coached by her father.
 When she was ten, her family attended the 2014 FIFA World Cup in Brazil, leading her to want to pursue soccer as a career.
 She played for Utah Celtic before moving to the DA's La Roca.
 She committed to UCLA during her freshman year at American Fork High School over offers from BYU, Stanford, Texas, Notre Dame, Oregon, North Carolina, and others.
 She was named ECNL all-conference with both La Roca and Real Colorado.
 She was ranked by TopDrawerSoccer as the No. 16 prospect of the 2022 class, part of UCLA's second-ranked incoming class.